The Orbe Persistence Of Vision Prototype

 pinshape

-*** NOTE: This is first prototype of a Work-in-Progress gadget *** The Orbe Persistence Of Vision V1.0 This is the first prototype of a fully 3D printed, spherical persistence of vision, two color (red and green) display.
-Works using mains AC power + an AC to DC PSU, which powers two main circuits: one rotation controller, which uses an Attiny85 and a RC ESC, and a LED controller, which is on the rotating sphere.
-Power to rotating part is provided by two pairs of carbon, sprint held, brushes, touching two copper rings.
-Sphere is made by two arms, holding 15 LEDs each.
-On the center of the sphere and Arduino/Genuino MKR1000 and 4 74H595 shift registers control the LEDs.
-A 74LS14 (trigger smith) is also included for processing rotation signal, from a hall-effect sensor.
-Printed Parts The whole body and structure has been 3D printed using a BQ Witbox, in orange and black PLA.
-In order to build a similar prototype, you will need: 1 x base 1 x electronic support 2 x led arms 1 x main support 1 x panel 1 x ring 2 x sensor arms 3 x sides 1 x top (2 pieces stl) 10 x M3 x 12 mm screws 7 x M3 x 6 mm screws 8 x M4 x 12 mm nutted screws 4 nylon retainers nuts 1 x brushless motor 1 x 10A RC ESC For more details, please, visit The Orbe's Github page.
+Human: NOTE: This is the first prototype of a Work-in-Progress gadget *** The Orbe Persistence Of Vision V1.0 is a fully 3D printed, spherical persistence of vision, two-color display.
+It works using mains AC power and an AC to DC PSU, which powers two main circuits: one rotation controller, controlled by an Attiny85 and a RC ESC, and a LED controller on the rotating sphere.
+Power is provided to the rotating part by two pairs of carbon, spring-held brushes touching copper rings.
+The sphere has two arms holding 15 LEDs each, with an Arduino/Genuino MKR1000 and four 74H595 shift registers controlling the LEDs at its center.
+A 74LS14 trigger circuit processes rotation signals from a hall-effect sensor.
+Printed Parts The entire structure has been 3D printed using a BQ Witbox in orange and black PLA.
+To build a similar prototype, you will need: 1 x base 1 x electronic support 2 x LED arms 1 x main support 1 x panel 1 x ring 2 x sensor arms 3 x sides 1 x top (two pieces of STL) 10 x M3 x 12 mm screws 7 x M3 x 6 mm screws 8 x M4 x 12 mm nutted screws 4 nylon retainers nuts 1 x brushless motor 1 x 10A RC ESC For more details, please visit The Orbe's Github page.

 With this file you will be able to print The Orbe Persistence Of Vision Prototype with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on The Orbe Persistence Of Vision Prototype.